Rawinkk/Credit-Analysis-Datamart-Project/README.md

-# Credit Risk Analysis Datamart Project
+# Credit Analysis Datamart Project
 This project has been devoloped for practice myskils to create and design DataWareHouse consist of Master DataWareHouse,Dimensional Modeling and ETL process.
 ## Contents:
 - Dimensional Modeling